qasemii/qasemii.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-I am Mohammad Reza Ghasemi Madani (Reza), an M.Sc. student in Artificial Intelligence at the University of Bologna, Italy.
-My primary research focuses include Explainable AI, Natural Language Processing, and Large Language Models.
+I am Mohammad Reza Ghasemi Madani (Reza), a Researcher at the [SML Group](https://sml.disi.unitn.it/) at the University of Trento, working with [Dr. Andrea Passerini](https://disi.unitn.it/~passerini/) and [Dr. Pasquale Minervini](https://scholar.google.it/citations?user=9sk6CSgAAAAJ&hl=it) on trustworthy NLP.
+My primary research focuses include Explainability, Robustness, and Truthfulness of Language Models.
 I did my master's thesis under the supervision of [Dr. Pasquale Minervini](https://scholar.google.it/citations?user=9sk6CSgAAAAJ&hl=it) from the University of Edinburgh and [Dr. Paolo Torroni](https://scholar.google.com/citations?user=uOZZjwsAAAAJ) from the University of Bologna.
-Currently, I am a researcher at the SML lab at the University of Trento working with [Dr. Andrea Passerini](https://disi.unitn.it/~passerini/) on the trustworthiness of LMs.

 # Latest news
-* _[01/04/2024]_ I joined the SML lab as a researcher working with [Prof. Andrea Passerini](https://disi.unitn.it/~passerini/) at the University of Trento.
+* _[01/04/2024]_ I joined the [SML Group](https://sml.disi.unitn.it/) as a researcher working with [Prof. Andrea Passerini](https://disi.unitn.it/~passerini/) at the University of Trento.

-* _[02/02/2024]_ I defended my master's thesis, "Developing and Comparing Machine Reasoning Models to Humans in NLP Tasks", with the final grade of 107/110.
+* _[02/02/2024]_ I defended my master's thesis, "Developing and Comparing Machine Reasoning Models to Humans in NLP Tasks", with a final grade of 107/110.

 * _[02/11/2023]_ I will be presenting **[REFER: An End-to-end Rationale Extraction Framework for Explanation Regularization](https://arxiv.org/abs/2310.14418)** at CoNLL in Singapore on December 6-7.